dvincenz/d.messenger/README.md

 # d.messenger
 Distributed messenger.

-work in progress...
+This is a messenger that is able to communicate without using a server connection.
+Messages will be send over IOTA Tangle and WebRtc is using to update online status.
+This project was build during a university task and is a proof of concept for blockchain technologies and peer2peer communication.

+Feel free to fork the project or contribute to this project to make it usable as opensource independently messenger.

+Right now you should be able to send and resive messages.
+Check the feature list or simply clone the porject and try your self. **Messages will not be encripted, every one can read your messages - feature need to be implemented**

-## Short description
+## Features
-This repo contains an PoC of a distributed messenger.
-Messages are stored in the IOTA tangle and for online status webRTC is used.
-Following features are implemented or are planned to implement:
 - [x] send and store messages in the tangle
-- [ ] get all chats from seed
+- [x] get all chats from seed
 - [x] contact request
-- [ ] contact approve
+- [x] contact approve
-- [ ] online status
+- [x] online status
-- [ ] group chat
+- [x] group chat
-- [ ] send messages if both users are online ober webRTC
+- [ ] send messages if both users are online over webRTC
-- [ ] login with different seeds
+- [x] login with different seeds
 - [ ] local PoW (switch between local and remote PoW)
+- [ ] use local browser storage
 - [ ] ....and a lot more

 ### following NFR are on the task list
 - [ ] implement a suitable ui
 - [ ] encryption
 - [ ] security audit
+- [ ] handle IOTA snapthots

-## INSTALL
+## Installation

 ### Prerequisites
 Node.js (8+)